Walnut Shaped Cookies

 Indeed, I am so thrilled about sharing this recipe because these are probably my most favourite cookies ever.
 Let’s be honest: I am in favour of any cookies with dulce de leche, but there’s nothing that can beat this recipe, in my book (Let’s be completely honest: give me a jar of dulce de leche and a spoon, and you can keep all the cookies for yourself.)
 Well, I also do love Alfajores, but I didn’t try them until recent years.
 Walnut Shaped Cookies, on the other hand, is my favorite dessert from my childhood.

 This year has been marked by some Russian (Soviet) dessert classics I’ve introduced to you.
 First I made this Napoleon Cake.
-Then I made a no-bake dessert, this Chocolate Salami.
 The next step was making this Medovik – Russian Honey Layer Cake (One of my favourite layer cakes ever!) followed by a lavender twist on it.
 Indeed, there are two new twists on a honey cake waiting to meet with you; stay tuned.
 I also made these Peach Cookies which looked pretty cool.
 Technically speaking, chocolate salami and peach cookies are a common dessert in some other European countries while a Napoleon cake is an adaptation of the French recipe, but all these desserts were from the times I was a kid (Just a couple of years…decades ago).
 My theory is that I’ve hit a certain age this year which made me a little nostalgic.
 Otherwise, I don’t have a solid explanation why hadn’t I had a single Russian recipe on my blogs before (And I used to have a Russian food blog too).

 Anyway, I don’t think you will be against some delicious old-fashioned desserts, right?